Dean of Students

 Additional Policies, Procedures and Guidelines

-To view all officially sanctioned policies of Bloomsburg University visit the Policies, Procedures and Guidelines section.
+To view all officially sanctioned policies of Commonwealth University visit the Policies, Procedures and Guidelines section.

-Hazing at Bloomsburg University is strictly prohibited and will not be tolerated.
+Hazing at Commonwealth University is strictly prohibited and will not be tolerated.

 Full Details and Hazing Report